 Any Silver, Gold or Platinum member of Velocity who is the parent of a child under two years of age – or who adopts a child under two years of age – can request a 'parental pause'.

 When granted, this adjusts your current Velocity membership year, which will end six months from the time the pause is approved.

 During that first six months, your Velocity status will remain unchanged, and you won't need to earn the usual number of status credits to keep it.

 How do you maintain Velocity status after parental pause?

-After that initial six-month parental pause, you'll begin a brand new Velocity membership year, giving you 12 further months at your current status.
+After that initial six-month parental pause, you'll begin a new Velocity membership year, giving you 12 further months at your current status.